Co-founder and Managing Director, Howard Delafield International (HDI)

-Currently, Susan is producing and managing several game design and development projects to effect behavior change in global health and the environment, and is the Project Director of Game of Choice, Not Chance, a USAID-funded, Direct-to-Consumer program developing serious games for adolescents in India.
+Currently, Susan is producing and managing several game-based learning, direct-to-consumer projects to effect behavior change in global health and the environment.

-She brings real-world experience into the classroom as an Assistant Professor in the School of Integrative Studies in the College of Humanities and Social Sciences at George Mason University.
+Susan infuses this entrepreneurial spirit into her classrooms as an Assistant Professor in the School of Integrative Studies in the College of Humanities and Social Sciences at George Mason University.
 She has been recognized for outstanding teaching and service as a recipient of multiple awards.